 How To Create Buzz

-In the first of our Meet The Makers series, co-owner of La Esquina in New York, Mr Derek Sanders, explains the secret to his Mexican restaurant’s success
+In the first of our Masterclass series, co-owner of La Esquina in New York, Mr Derek Sanders, explains the secret to his Mexican restaurant’s success

 There are few more competitive places to run a restaurant than New York.
 According to the latest available census figures, there are 45,681 eating establishments in the city – around 24,000 in Manhattan alone.
 On top of that, 80 per cent of new restaurants close within five years, which makes it all the more impressive that La Esquina, in Nolita, has remained one of the hottest spots in town for more than 11 years.
 It is now very much considered a New York institution.